 Some functions for the management of staff are the responsibility of the organisational unit in which the staff member is employed, and consequently, some records may be held in faculties or schools or in the relevant department within a division (for instance, timesheets and attendance records).

-In addition, information concerning research grants and research output are the responsibility of the Division of Research and Innovation, and teaching evaluation information will be held within the Division of Resources.
+In addition, information concerning research grants and research output are the responsibility of the Academic Division, and teaching evaluation information will be held within Digital Business Solutions.

 Access to staff records held in other parts of the University is necessarily more limited, both by functional requirements, and occasionally, by the need to treat these other records with greater confidentiality.
 In general, access to these records will be limited to the administrative and executive staff of the organisational unit concerned, though the records may be made available to other senior staff if necessary.